 This time, I welcomed her interruption.
 My name was one of the few Chinese words I could pronounce and even write in my chicken-scratch calligraphy.
 My back straightened up.
 My height rose two inches, as my mouth trumpeted the words.
 “It’s Chin Kwok Toy.”

 My dad breathed a sigh of relief.
 He held up his three middle fingers.
 “His name has three parts.
 Our last name comes first, then his generation, and then his given name.”
 Those were the three parts of my identity.
 Even then, I knew the order was a big deal.
 It happened to be the opposite order of my American name.
-As my brothers and I continued to stand our position, my dad repeated his favorite line, “the family part comes first.”
+As my brothers and I continued to stand our position, my dad repeated his favorite line, “The family part comes first.”

 5.

 One afternoon, a mix of ginger, garlic, scallions, and star anise filled the kitchen air.
 Our head chef, Kin Sook, dressed in his white shirt and bloodied apron, was preparing another of my favorites, see yao gai.
-The easy-to-make entree was made by simmering a whole bird, head and feet included, in a giant pot of the said ingredients along with lots of light soy sauce.
+The easy-to-make entree was made by simmering a whole bird, head and feet included, in a giant pot of said ingredients along with lots of light soy sauce.
 In order to nab one of the two drumsticks, I had to be super nice to the guy.
 My grandma may have thought she was the boss, but in a Chinese restaurant, the cook was king.

-As I paced the narrow hallway separating the two kitchens, rehearsing one of the few compliments I knew in Cantonese - “gum ho sick” - I panicked at the sight of the adults gathering around the prep table in the main kitchen.
+As I paced the narrow hallway separating the two kitchens, rehearsing one of the few compliments I knew in Cantonese — “gum ho sick” — I panicked at the sight of the adults gathering around the prep table in the main kitchen.
 The greased-covered clock read 4:00pm, way too early to put out the dinner trays for our staff dinners.
 I had to act fast.
 When it came to food, no one in our restaurant believed in saying “women and children first.”

 After elbowing my way into the middle of the group, including my parents who tried to hold me back, the hullabaloo turned out to be a false alarm.
 They were all gathered to hear Heng Sook talk about his latest cigarette break.
 Bending at the knees, he demonstrated his squatted position behind one of the planters outside.
-After taking one last drag, he heard a loud bang.
+After taking one last drag, he said that heard a loud bang.
 He stood up to see a man running out of Bow Wah, the restaurant across the street.
 As Heng Sook continued his story, the entire table fell silent.
 I had never heard the place so quiet before.

 I wanted to know what really happened, so I ran to look outside.
 The gray metal door was usually propped open to let in fresh air, but it was closed and locked.
 That was my first clue something was wrong.
 I peered through the glass slats.
 A black-and-white police car was parked on the sidewalk.
 This was too exciting to stay inside.